 Can’t visit the Newberry?
 We’ll bring the Newberry to you.
-Through our Traveling Collections program for high school history and literature classes, we can visit for a session of hands-on learning with actual archival documents.
-We’ll provide students with an overview of how to analyze primary sources, followed by exercises that encourage them to interpret the materials themselves.
+Through our Traveling Collections program for high school history and literature classes, we encourage hands-on learning with actual archival documents.
+Through guided analysis with archival documents, students will be able to explore and understand primary sources in the familiarity of their classroom.

 Our Civil War Traveling Collection is a carefully curated selection of Civil War artifacts.
 The collection includes family photographs, Union and Confederate soldiers' letters home, and a copy of The Liberator, an abolitionist newspaper published in Boston.
 The collection’s diverse holdings allow students to engage with the past through hands-on work with primary sources and discussions led by Newberry staff.

 Featuring over two dozen artifacts, our Second World War Traveling Collection offers a comprehensive overview of the war.
 Highlights include a 1942 women’s cookbook, a complete set of food ration cards, and a range of amateur photographs taken by American soldiers of color stationed abroad.
 Students will learn how both mass media and personal experiences shaped how Americans understood and experienced one of the most formative events in world history.